Cuisine of Devon: Meat and fish

 The pasty is as popular in Devon as it is in Cornwall, and the earliest known record for the recipe was from the city of Plymouth in 1510, on the Devon-Cornish border.
-Naturally, this is one of the principal sources of rivalry between the two counties, which in fact form a cultural continuum across the Westcountry, however pasties made in Devon lack Protected Designation of Origin.
+This is one of the principal sources of rivalry between the two counties, which in fact form a cultural continuum across the Westcountry; however, pasties made in Devon lack Protected Designation of Origin.

-White pudding is a highly spiced pork dish still popular in Devon and Cornwall, where it is known as Hog's pudding; versions are known from the West Midlands, Scotland and elsewhere.
-A variant version containing oats is known as "Groats pudding" and is found on Dartmoor and parts of Cornwall.
-Both Dartmoor and Exmoor are well known for their production of wild, free-grazing beef and lamb from regional breeds such as Red Ruby Devon Cattle, South Devon cattle, the Greyface Dartmoor and the Devon Closewool sheep.
+White pudding is a highly spiced pork dish still popular in Devon and Cornwall, where it is known as hog's pudding; versions are also known in the West Midlands, Scotland and elsewhere.
+A variant version containing oats is known as "groats pudding" and is found on Dartmoor and parts of Cornwall.
+Both Dartmoor and Exmoor are well known for their production of wild, free-grazing beef and lamb from regional breeds such as Red Ruby Devon cattle, South Devon cattle, the Greyface Dartmoor and the Devon Closewool sheep.

 Fish and chips also remain particularly popular in the many coastal fishing ports.

-In New South Wales, Australia, Devon is a name for luncheon meat (processed ham) but is unknown in England.
-The name changes in different states of Australia (for example, 'Fritz' in South Australia, 'Polony' in Western Australia) but all describe the same type of meat.

 Dairy produce

 The county has given its name to a number of culinary specialities.
-The Devonshire cream tea, involving scones or rather Devonshire Splits, jam and clotted cream is considered to have originated in Devon (though claims have also been made for neighbouring counties); in other countries however, such as Australia and New Zealand, it is known as a "Devonshire tea".
+The Devonshire cream tea, involving scones, sometimes known as Devonshire Splits, jam and clotted cream is considered to have originated in Devon (though claims have also been made for neighbouring counties); in other countries such as Australia and New Zealand, it is known as a "Devonshire tea".

-Ice cream is also made by many Devon creameries and is known for its luxurious rich full cream taste.
-Typical flavours may include summer berries such as brambles or blackcurrant and a local favourite is 'thunder and lightning' made with sugar honeycomb and golden syrup.
+Ice cream is also made by many Devon creameries and is known for its rich full cream taste.
+Typical flavours may include summer berries such as blackberry or blackcurrant and a local favourite is 'thunder and lightning' made with sugar honeycomb and golden syrup.
 Ice cream is also often served with additional Devon clotted cream which changes texture when frozen.

 Curworthy, Sharpham and Vulscombe cheeses are all made in Devon.
 Devon Blue and Beenleigh Blue are made at a dairy on the Sharpham Estate.
-Devon Blue won an award for the best English cheese in 2011.

-The Ambrosia creamery with its famous tagline "Devon knows how they make it so creamy", best known for its custard and creamed rice pudding has been based in the village of Lifton since 1917.
+The Ambrosia creamery, with its famous tagline "Devon knows how they make it so creamy", best known for its custard and creamed rice pudding, has been based in the village of Lifton since 1917.

-Junket is a dairy foodstuff known historically as the food of courting lovers and the base product of the initial stage of the cheesemaking process.
-It can occasionally still be found on traditional menus.

 Fudge, often made with Devon clotted cream, can be found all over Devon.